ryawr/agentic-ai-auditor/README.md

 ### **[Live app](https://agentic-ai-auditor-nifar6hdkdtgkkhquuzprk.streamlit.app/)**

+## 🛠️ Architecture & Tech Stack

+This project utilizes a modern AI stack tailored for speed and accuracy in agentic workflows:

+* **[Unstructured](https://unstructured.io/):** Handles the heavy lifting of document ingestion.
+It is used for intelligent PDF parsing, partitioning, and chunking of unstructured regulatory text into optimal segments for embedding.
+* **[Chroma DB](https://www.trychroma.com/):** Acts as the core vector database.
+It locally stores the vector embeddings generated from the document chunks, allowing for fast, persistent (for NIST AI RMF), and temporary (for custom uploads) similarity search.
+* **[Groq API](https://groq.com/):** Powers the Large Language Model (LLM) inference.
+By utilizing Groq's LPU (Language Processing Unit) inference engine, the application achieves lightning-fast reasoning and response generation based on the retrieved context.
+* **[Streamlit](https://streamlit.io/):** Serves as the frontend framework, delivering an interactive and responsive web application deployed via the cloud.

+---

 ## 🚀 Features

 * **Intelligent Document Parsing:** Accurately extracts text and structural elements from complex regulatory PDFs.